Rocketmakers/rokot/readme.md

 ## Introduction

-> A typescript based set of components and services for nodejs applications
+> A set of components and services written in typescript, for nodejs applications

 This repository is intended to bring together the suite of components being developed.

->The Rokot platform components heavily rely on usage of the [typings]
+The platform is regularly upgraded to support latest dependencies and utilise latest features of typescript

 ## Components